 Geocaching is a modern treasure hunt – a new sport that is growing in popularity with people of all ages.
 Given the latitudinal and longitudinal co-ordinates, participants use their GPS (Global Positioning System) unit to locate the hidden “cache,” a small box with a logbook to record their visit.

 Gros Morne National Park is pleased to offer you an official geocaching challenge.

 The Great Gros Morne Geocaching Challenge

 The Great Gros Morne Geocaching Challenge is a traditional geocache, in which coordinates are given for the exact location of each cache.
-To complete the challenge, participants will hike a total of 20.5km over five park trails where the caches are hidden.
-This geocache challenge can be completed comfortably in two days.
-Cachers who prove they have visited all five caches will earn a limited-edition Gros Morne National Park trackable geocoin.
+Normally to complete the challenge, participants hike a total of 20.5km over five park trails where the caches are hidden – however not all of these trails are not accessible at this time.

 To participate, here's what you need to do:

 - Join geocaching.com, the global GPS caching website.
 It's free.

 - Find each cache location.
 Please stay on trails.
 Take a picture of yourself with your park permit at each location and include it with your log.

 Keep checking back as more trails and facilities open up during our resumption process – all five original caches will eventually be accessible at which point we can again offer the purchase of a trackable geocoin upon completion of all caches in the challenge.